MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-azure-bot-service-channels.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 You can connect your bot to existing [Azure Bot Service channels](/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0).
-This can be useful if you're already using Aure Bot Service channels and want to connect your Power Virtual Agents bot into those channels.
+This can be helpful if you want to connect your bot to end users on Azure Bot Service channels.

 Adding your bot to Azure Bot Service channels require considerable developer expertise.
 This topic is written for IT admins or developers who have experience developing and writing code.